 Eventually we came to our 2nd/ last stop: the Temple of the Moon (another spot above Cusco) where we dismounted and walked around learning about it’s initial discovery and the different purposes of the rooms.
 Holgar pointed to one cave opening where they just recently discovered a mummy !

 I will note here that while the devil’s balcony is quite out of the way and more difficult to get directions to, the Temple of the Moon is an “easy” hike from Cusco.
 The path actually follows the Inca highway to Antisuyo leaving from the Plaza de Armas and rising up through San Blas, passing Sacsayhuaman, crossing the Avenida Circunvalación and eventually flattening out.
 The site is free to visit and is frequented by locals who visit for exercise and spirituality.
 So if you aren’t a horse back rider, don’t care to find another sort of tour to visit, and would like to make the trek yourself- it IS an option.
-(Pair it with a visit to Sacsayhuaman though that does have an entrance fee)
+(Pair it with a visit to Sacsayhuaman which is a must see in Cusco)

 AMAZING tour and even better value.
 If you’ve ever wanted to do a riding tour and find yourself in Cusco- even if only for a day- I recommend this.
 It was quite literally- my favorite thing we did and saw in our first 3 days.